|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 To determine whether the social stories and comic strip conversations were effective for Tom, his resource center teacher counted the number of verbal redirections that Tom needed to get to PE class, as well as the number of minutes he was late to class.
 Table 2 briefly describes her findings.

 Research is needed to validate whether and under which circumstances social stories and comic strip conversations are effective.
-These two interpretive techniques appear to hold promise for children and youth with AS.
-They directly address an area of challenge seen in persons with AS--interpreting social situations that are primarily verbal and that offer little reflection time.
+These two interpretive techniques appear to hold promise for children and youth with ASD.
+They directly address an area of challenge seen in persons with ASD--interpreting social situations that are primarily verbal and that offer little reflection time.
 Both techniques are also potentially important because they are adult- and student-friendly and are designed to be used in the classroom, home, and community settings with no need for expensive tools or specially constructed environments.

 Table 1: Teacher-Created Social Stories to Help Tom Transition From Lunch to Physical Education Class